ethereum/portal-network-specs/portal-wire-protocol.md

 ```

 * `total`: The total number of `Nodes` response messages being sent.
-* `enrs`: List of bytestrings, each of which is an RLP encoded ENR record.
+* `enrs`: List of byte strings, each of which is an RLP encoded ENR record.
     * Individual ENR records **MUST** correspond to one of the requested distances.
     * It is invalid to return multiple ENR records for the same `node_id`.